julzaza/wildwitchherbs/_posts/2025-12-04-winter-solstice-witchcraft.md

 - **a night of heightened prophecy**
 - **a season of sacred danger**

-These beliefs echo deep Indo-European solar rites, where fire, evergreens, and ancestor offerings “held the sun” through the year’s darkest point.
+These beliefs weren’t abstract.
+They came from lived winters—long nights where the fire popped like bones and everyone knew the world felt thinner.

-Witches did not resist the dark.
+Witches didn’t resist the dark.
 They **worked within it**, shaping luck, protection, and rebirth.

 ---